slegrand45/shupdofi/README.md

 # Shupdofi

-Shupdofi is an open-source self-hosted web application to SHare, UPload and DOwnload FIles.
-Shupdofi also supports groups and users with different access rights.
+Shupdofi is an open-source self-hosted web application to manage files and directories.

+With Shupdofi you can define several shared directories with different access rights for groups and users.